 Writing curriculum and truly aligning my lessons to the standards was not something I knew how to do.
 It wasn’t that I didn’t want to do it; I truly didn’t know how.
 When I came into teaching, I joined an ELA team of teachers who were on the verge of retirement, were going to do things as they always had, and who gave me their unit guide and said “Go!”
 I was very appreciative of these two ladies because I gained so much from having them to work with, but I was a lost puppy in the world of curriculum planning and design.

 This was a GAME-CHANGER for me!
-During these trainings and planning session, I found myself as a teacher and found what works for me in planning my curriculum.
-I expanded my lessons and started creating my own “fun” activities that truly aligned to my standards.
+During these planning sessions, I found myself as a teacher and found what works for me in planning my curriculum.
+I expanded my lessons and started creating my own “fun” activities that truly aligned with my standards.

 How to Plan Curriculum Like a BOSS:

 Before you can dig into your standards, you have to know them beyond the surface level.
 You have to dig deeper into the standards to determine exactly what they are asking and what the prerequisites are that need to be covered.
 Deconstructing standards can be a bit time-consuming, but the value is beyond measure.

 If interested, I have a blog post on deconstructing standards and a template on my TpT store.

 Use your standards, any breakdown tools for your standards, and your deconstructed standards to create a guide to your standards.
 When creating your guide, I would set it up with a chart that includes a column for the standard itself, possibly learning targets, important vocabulary to cover, and a column for the number of units you have in total.
 I do not have my learning targets in my current one, but I think it’d make a great addition especially if you’ve deconstructed them.
 I may see about adding that this upcoming year.